 In conclusion, I have used my Tracker skill-set around the world, with the Military, Law Enforcement, International Operations, the Nine Tribes of my Native American compatriots as an Instructor and always the "student".
 This is just a small part of my life as a Tracker.

-My Uncle taught me to track like as a Wolf.
+My Uncle taught me to track like a "Shadow Man".
 It is rooted in the traditions of many countries Worldwide.
 I must admit that the Braves of our Native Americans emulate the same technique.
 A technique drilled into me when I was 13 years old.
 As stated, I was trained to track like a Wolf.

-(Left are a pack of two "FAZEKAS" Hungarian Wolves.
+(These are a pack of two "FAZEKAS" Hungarian Wolves

 CLASSROOM STUDY MATERIAL: